deniotokiari/training-epam-2016/README.md

-Important.
+<b>Important.
-23.12.2016 will be final class, when you have to demonstrate your project.
+23.12.2016 will be final class, when you have to demonstrate your project. </b>

 https://github.com/IstiN/schedule - backend/client rep
 https://github.com/IstiN/smartphone/ - config json example